 - Ask about other discounts.
 Policy, driver and vehicle discounts can help you save money on car insurance.

 - Downgrade your coverage.
-Though you shouldn’t skimp on comprehensive coverage just to get cheap insurance, one way to cut down on your monthly premium is to pare back on extras.
+Though you shouldn’t skimp on comprehensive coverage just to get cheap insurance, one way to reduce your monthly premium is to skip the extras.

 “Things like rental reimbursement are nice to have, but if you have more than one car on your policy, you might not need a rental car in the event of an accident.
 That could easily save $10 or more of your policy per month,” says Josh Damico, vice president of insurance operations for car insurance marketplace Jerry.